sulu/sulu-docs/book/creating-a-basic-website/adding-a-template.rst

 Adding a template
 =================

+After defining a webspace creating a template file is the next step towards a Sulu website.
+We'll learn about Content types and how a template definition should look like.

 In Sulu a template consists of multiple content types, whereby a content type describes the way the data is stored in the database and how to enter them in the administration interface.
 Pages in the Sulu content section will be based